 The Trinity Benefice Banner Image

-It was 10-year-old Molly [Parsons-Gurr] who established a strong role for girls in the Holy Trinity choir, from a sense that she wanted access to the same experiences of her big brother, Victor.
-She'd seen him enjoying the experience of singing in a group, in an environment that embraced singing as a completely natural thing to do.
+It was 10-year-old Molly who established a strong role for girls in the choir at Holy Trinity, from a sense that she wanted access to the same experiences of her big brother, Victor.
+She’d seen him enjoying the experience of singing in a group, in an environment that embraced singing as a completely natural thing to do.
 There was no laughing or sniggering about the fact that people sang.
 The choir had an almost magical aura about it, seeming like a club where everyone had a good time.
-Having not been part of the "in" crowd at school, this was a very inclusive place, a different "in" group which welcomed and nurtured musicianship.
+Having not been part of the “in” crowd at school, this was a very inclusive place, a different “in” group which welcomed and nurtured musicianship.

 • It's fun when we work together and help to teach our partners